dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

    circuit (top centre), an embedding (bottom-left), a clique-embedding (bottom-right).

+Short chains of a few qubits generally enable good quality solutions: for a circuit made of two replications the ratio of ground states is simialr for both methods of embedding used above.

 The next figure shows that for the BQM representing ten replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, the clique